marrink-lab/bentopy/README.md

 ## State

-This project is under development.
+This project is under development and solely for internal use.
 Many parts are in flux, and no guarantees about correctness or stability can be made.

 ## Installation